rderimay/sane-scan-pdf/README.md

    Run OCR to make the PDF searchable (requires tesseract and ImageMagick) --skip-empty-pages
-   Remove empty pages from resulting PDF document (e.g. one sided doc in duplex mode) --optimize-image
+   Remove empty pages from resulting PDF document (e.g. one sided doc in duplex mode) --optimize-images
-   Runs an ImageMagick optimization script that produces cleaner scans.
+   Runs an ImageMagick optimization script that should produce cleaner scans.
-   It runs before `--skip-empty-image` is evaluated, so it should also help removing unneeded pages.
+   The optimization is done before `--skip-empty-image` is evaluated, meaning it should also help removing unneeded pages.
+ --full-optimization
+   Uses another, more agressive, algorithm to clean up the images

 OUTPUT
  -o, --output <outputfile>